lkic1625/lkic1625.github.com/_posts/algorithm/2020-08-13-ford_fulkerson.md

 int isChampionshipable(int totalWins) {

+	//If there is a Wins greater than totalWins, then return false;
 	if (*max_element(wins  + 1, wins + N) >= totalWins) return false;
+	//init capacity edge
 	memset(capacity, 0, sizeof(capacity));
+	//boundary of Indexing
 	int boundary = MAX_N;

 	for (int i = 0; i < M; i++) {